finnito/blog/content/posts/2021-07-11-lake-angelus/index.md

 <div id="Lake_Angelus_Day_2"></div>

-This day is about 1km longer than Robert Ridge, but with over 1000m of descent, is can be just as hard work on the knees.
+This day is about 1km longer than Robert Ridge, but with over 1000m of descent, it can be just as hard work on the knees.
 We found that Speargrass Creek Route was very icy due to all the snow-melt which then re-freezes, especially around the river crossings.
 We definitely took our time down here were pleased to make it down without any slips or injuries.
-We took off our crampons around half way at the obvious snowline.
+We took off our crampons about halfway down at the obvious snowline.

 From here the track crosses Speargrass Creek a number of times.
 All the while, the trail gets rather muddy but enters some rather beautiful forest. __In the end it took us 2:25 to reach Speargrass Hut from Lake Angelus Hut__.